ybyzek/theniledev-examples/usecases/README.md

 - `app`: used by the [webapp](../webapp).
 This folder has symlinks into the webapp, mentioned here just so you remember to modify this
   - `index.ts`: form fields used for creating new and displaying existing instances (need to also update webapp/form-fields/index.ts)
   - `logo.svg`: used to customize the webapp
+  - `metrics.ts`: used to produce and filter the metrics displayed in the webapp
 - `entity_definition.json`: (required) represents the entity schema.
 (In order to use this entity type with the [data-plane/pulumi](../data-plane/pulumi) example, the schema must include a `status` field)
 - `init/`: this folder is only used by the examples to initialize the Nile control plane with prepopulated values (not required for real production)
   - `init/admins.json`: (required) starting list of admins, i.e.,  org creators, and their respective organizations